MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/troubleshoot-arc-enabled-vms.md

 Optionally, you can provide the `-logDir` parameter, to provide the path to the directory in which generated logs will be saved.
 If you don't provide either the path or parameter, the location defaults to the current working directory.

-## Appliance prepare command error
+## Permission denied to run the arcappliance prepare command

-While running the `az arcapplicance prepare` command, it fails with the following **Permission denied** error.
+**Error description:** The `az arcapplicance prepare` command fails with the following error:

 `Appliance prepare command failed with error:  [Errno 13] Permission denied: 'debug_infra.yaml'`